It’s back-to-school time again! This year, we’ll be homeschooling the following grades and ages:

 After breakfast, the kids do chores.
 Except for the youngest two, they each have a kitchen job plus a housekeeping job.

 Our goal is to start on school work by 9 a.m.
 In previous years, we always had “together school” in the morning, but with several little ones, it’s just not working out.
-I recently read in the The Duggars: Twenty and Counting! that they have their together school in the afternoon, while the little ones are napping.
+I recently read how another homeschooling mom plans her family’s together school in the afternoon, while the little ones are napping.
 I used to find myself falling asleep at that time of day, but since I’m not pregnant or with a newborn this year (for the first time in many years!), I think it would be the perfect time to give this a try.

 So my plan is to have the kids start right in on their independent subjects, as soon as their chores are done.
 I will help them as needed, starting with the youngest ones and moving up to my high schooler.
 My little guy (age 1, almost 2) will probably need some attention, too.
 If I have any time left over, I’ll work online.